-- The knowledge base contains a complete list of lenses ever produced for your camera.
-At the same time, websites of lens manufacturers usually list only those models that are currently available for purchase, and information on discontinued models may be scarce or even absent.
+- The knowledge base contains a complete list of lenses ever produced by system camera manufacturers.
+At the same time, manufacturer websites usually list only those models that are currently available for purchase, and information on discontinued models may be scarce or even absent.

 - The website automatically decodes abbreviations used by manufacturers in the lens names, so you don’t need to consult various "lens abbreviation tables" available online or remember specific abbreviations by yourself.